ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 hide_welcome_banner: true
 ---

 BaseSpace Sequence Hub storage, compute, and third-party application costs are charged in iCredits.

 ## iCredits
 -----
-iCredits are the common currency in which BS services are priced.
-Professional and Enterprise subscriptions are invoiced for storage, compute, and third-party application fees.
+iCredits are the common currency in which BaseSpace Sequence Hub services are priced.
+Professional and Enterprise subscriptions are invoiced monthly for storage, compute, and third-party application fees used in the previous month.
 [Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) for more information.

-Free Trial accounts and new Professional or Enterprise subscription accounts include 250 iCredits that can be used to pay for compute, storage, and third-party applications.
+iCredits cannot be purchased in advance, however Free Trial accounts and new Professional or Enterprise subscription accounts are granted 250 iCredits that can be used to pay for compute, storage, and third-party applications.

  <table class="table table-bordered" width ="75%">
             <col />